-NIFT 2021: Admit card to be released today, check details here
+NIFT 2021: Admit card released at nift.ac.in, download link here

 The NIFT 2021 written entrance exam for all UG and PG programmes is scheduled to be held on February 14 in 32 cities.

-The National Institute of Fashion Technology (NIFT) will release the admit card for NIFT 2021 Entrance Examination on its official website today.
-Registered candidates can download their hall tickets from the official website at nift.ac.in from 2.00 PM onward.
+The National Institute of Fashion Technology (NIFT) has released the admit card for NIFT 2021 Entrance Examination on its official website.
+Registered candidates can download their hall tickets from the official website at nift.ac.in.

 The NIFT 2021 written entrance exam for all UG and PG programmes is scheduled to be held on February 14 in 32 cities.